 - Delivery and loading of salt are not located under one roof to minimize ground water contamination; - The existing salt storage building is not well designed and in need of repair.

-• The use of a fabric clad structure in this layout has proven to be unreliable and has required significant maintenance since the building was constructed.
+The use of a fabric clad structure has proven to be unreliable and has required significant maintenance since the building was constructed.

 Fleet Maintenance